Marceillo/mindfulness/README.md

 ### Content: <a name="content"></a>

-- Due to time frames I used [perplexity](https://www.perplexity.ai/search/Find-the-drinks-vvwgjCJ4SO2hwVp07WtSKA)
+- Due to the time frames I used for text content on the site. [perplexity](https://www.perplexity.ai/search/Find-the-drinks-vvwgjCJ4SO2hwVp07WtSKA)
 - Used icons from [Font Awesome](https://fontawesome.com/)
 - Fonts found and imported from [Google fonts](https://fonts.google.com/)